'Neighbours from hell' torment motel owner

 "This year there has been quite a bit of that, people leaving the house (motel) because of noise.
 We have had customers say they wouldn't come back if we still had the same neighbours," he said.

-The social housing unit on Bealey Ave opened in September 2015 two years after Mr Wilke opened his motel.
+The social housing unit on Bealey Ave opened in September 2015 two years after Wilke opened his motel.

 He said things had got a lot worse after one tenant moved in about six months ago.

-Mr Wilke claims this tenant has been the reason police have been visiting the social housing unit up to three times a week.
+Wilke claims this tenant has been the reason police have been visiting the social housing unit up to three times a week.
 He said they were throwing knives at their partner, bottles at walls and partying up until the early hours of the morning.

-Kainga Ora, the government agency which runs the social housing unit, said it had been in touch with Mr Wilke since they were made aware of the issues.
+Kainga Ora, the government agency which runs the social housing unit, said it had been in touch with Wilke since they were made aware of the issues.

 Said assistant regional manager Liz Krause: "There are a lot of complex issues at play here but we would not discuss the specific ways Kainga Ora has been working with our tenants without a waiver from them as they, like everyone, have a right to privacy.